iDataist/Project-Portfolio/README.md

 <a id='2'></a>

-## Cloud DevOps using Microsoft Azure
+## Cloud DevOps with Microsoft Azure

 ### [Deploying a Scalable IaaS Web Server in Azure](https://github.com/iDataist/Deploying-a-Scalable-IaaS-Web-Server-in-Azure)
 Wrote infrastructure as code using Packer and Terraform to deploy a customizable, scalable web server in Azure.